Manuscript Resources for Science and Technology at the Special Collections Department of the University Libraries at Virginia Tech

 [MEDICAL TEXT, LATE EIGHTEENTH CENTURY.]
 0.1 cu. ft.
 Manuscript text from unknown late eighteenth century physician.
 Refers to cures for hemorrages, fainting, gout, "morbid congestions," and jaudice.
 Suggested cures include cathartics and leeches.
 Ms89-008.

-MORRIS, HENRY M. PAPERS, 1942-73.
-3.5 cu. ft.
-Founder and President (1970-present) of the Institute for Creation Research in San Diego, California; Professor of Hydraulic Engineering and Chairman, Department of Civil Engineering (1957-70), Virginia Polytechnic Institute.
-Fellow of the American Association for Advancement of Science and the American Society of Civil Engineers..
+MORRIS, HENRY M. (1918-2006).
+PAPERS, 1937-1999.
+5.7 cu. ft.
+Founder and President (1970-2006) of the Institute for Creation Research in San Diego, California; Professor of Hydraulic Engineering and Chairman, Department of Civil Engineering (1957-1970) at Virginia Polytechnic Institute.
+Fellow of the American Association for Advancement of Science and the American Society of Civil Engineers.
 Papers consist of course materials (exams, notes), reprints, publications, technical reports, and correspondence concerning such topics as hydraulic engineering and soil mechanics.
-Ms94-028.
+Finding aid available online.
+Ms1994-028.

 NEW FARMERS OF AMERICA, MARYLAND ASSOCIATION.
 RECORDS, 1928-60.
 0.2 cu. ft.
 A national organization for black students studying vocational agriculture.
 Founded in 1927 as the New Farmers of Virginia to be an organization similar in aims to the all-white Future Farmers of America.
 Collection is largely photographic, and depicts NFA activities in Maryland.
 Finding aid available in EAD on the Virginia Heritage Project database.
 Ms80-002.